yschimke/rememberwear/fastlane/README.md

 [bundle exec] fastlane android beta
 ```

-Submit a new Beta Build to Crashlytics Beta
+Submit a new Beta Build to Google Play

 ### android deploy